Coach Spotlight- Wilson

 Firstly, can we ask where you are currently located, and where you grew up?

 I was born in Hong Kong, but grew up in the United Kingdom.
 I now spend half my year in Hong Kong and the other half in Toronto, Canada.

 I have a deep memory of transiting from a local Hong Kong environment to suddenly a local English environment at the age of 7, when I did not understand a single word of English.
-But I was lucky enough to have a teacher whose care for me as a little child I can still remember today - thank you Mrs Gibson!
-(This instilled in me an understanding of the saying: “People will forget what you said, people will forget what you did, but people will never forget how you made them feel”, Maya Angelou)
+But I was lucky enough to have a teacher who’s care for me as a little child I can still remember today- thank you Mrs Gibson! (“People will forget what you said, people will forget what you did, but people will never forget how you made them feel”, Maya Angelou)

 Due to my English upbringing, I have 2 main sporting passions: the sport of squash which I have played competitively and now socially, and also football where I am a passionate supporter of Liverpool football club!